 WOUNDEDSPiRiT released their debut album FOREVER young in 2018.
 "When it comes to production value, this band supercharges," enthused Justyn Brodsky of Artist Reach.
 The title track off the Album is a cover of a favourite by German synth legends Aphaville, whose vocalist Marian Gold personally praised the WOUNDEDSPiRiT version.
 The album is an unforgettable trip through timeless melodies.
 Support dates for the album followed with Grammy-nominated Big Country and Grammy winners Kentucky Headhunters, which brought the band to a wider audience.

-Now with an album behind them WOUNDEDSPiRiT are heading into a new era with a new single recorded and to be released in May 3rd 2019.
-Taking back control is an '80s alternative retro upbeat journey into all things great with music, already receiving a Reverbnation Artist Spotlight.
+Now with an album behind them WOUNDEDSPiRiT are heading into a new era with their latest single Taking back control is an '80s alternative retro upbeat journey into all things great with music, already receiving a Reverbnation Artist Spotlight.

-Taking back control will be WOUNDEDSPiRiT's biggest release to date and will set the tone for their forthcoming album.
-Entitled Diversity, it is due out in 2020 and with UK tours planned for 2019 and Spring 2020, who's to say WOUNDEDSPiRiT won't be the voice of the new generation.
+WOUNDEDSPiRiT's are currently recording their new album due for May 2020 release Entitled Diversity and with UK tours planned for 2020, who's to say WOUNDEDSPiRiT won't be the voice of the new generation.